Blendify/blender-manual/blender_docs/manual/compositing/types/matte/luminance_key.rst

 Stock footage of explosions, smoke or debris  are normally shot against a solid, dark background rather than a green screen.
 This node can separate the foreground effect from the background.
-It can also be used for sky replacment for over-exposed or gray skies that aren't suitable for chroma keying.
+It can also be used for sky replacement for over-exposed or gray skies that aren't suitable for chroma keying.

 .. tip::